rrohm/fx-actions/README.md

 fx-actions
 ==========

-A small but versatile framework for speeding up development of JavaFX/FXML applications
+A small but versatile framework for speeding up development of JavaFX/FXML applications - use declarative syntax for binding actions to the UI controls, for a clean separation of logic and presentation and more fun with JavaFX.

 About the project